Notifications

 IMO the whole health care section should be reviewed for changes (not just SLCSP).
 I've learned this section really influences things!

-So check: Base health care premiums, SLCSP (if doing ACA), out-of-pocket expenses, and health care inflation.
+So check: Base health care premiums, SLCSP (if doing ACA), last 2 year's MAGI (if Medciare), out-of-pocket expenses, and health care inflation.

 ReplyQuote